WalterPowerbright/CubieRun/README.md

 <h1>CUBIE RUN</h1>

 Clone of Chrome Dinosaur game made in Raylib.

+PLATFORMS: Linux, Web

 You can play the web version at: